rutamk/Communal-Wallet/README.md

-# Welcome to the Shortest Path or CashFlow-Algorithm-Splitwise Readme!
+# Welcome to the Communal Wallet Readme!

 The idea is to use Shortest path algorithm where at every step, settle all amounts of one person and recur for remaining n-1 persons.